-LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
-Apply subject-specific theories, paradigms, concepts, research methods, analysis, and core academic skills in academic writing, information synthesis and literature research, presentations, and principles of learning across the sphere of assessment environments All 2.
-Work independently, and show initiative, in the application of business skills with supporting data management to work-based problem-solving exercises 3300,3330 3.
-Evaluate problems, analyse alternatives and think creatively to develop solutions with particular reference to the sustainability, environmental, social and economic perspective.
-3331,3330,3329, 4.
-Apply numerical and statistical techniques, be able to identify problems and find solutions by developing a knowledge and understanding ICT, digital and technical skills 3330, 3300 5.
-Formulate a research question, test concepts and or develop an hypotheses on sustainable agricultural management practice 3300 6.
-Reflect on and evaluate own performance as an individual or team member All
+This programme has also been specifically designed to foster greater knowledge and awareness of the UN Sustainable Development Goals.
+The Sustainable Development Goals (SDGs) are also embedded within the ILOs of all modules.
+These are a collection of 17 global goals designed to be a "blueprint to achieve a better and more sustainable future for all" which was set in 2015 by the United Nations General Assembly and intended to be achieved by the year 2030, are part of UN Resolution 70/1 - https://sdgs.un.org/goals uccessful completion of the named award, students will be at ving Learning Outcomes (LOs): ble to demonstrate the Knov Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 1 Evaluate and apply scientific, legislative, and technical developments to refine current agricultural practices All 2 Appraise the management of crop and livestock production systems from a sustainable soil and environmental context.
+3329, 3332, 3300, 3330, 3339, 3239, 3338, 3238 3 Assess and evaluate the global food production systems and their relevance to sustainable world food supply and consumption 3329, 3331 4 Develop a critical understanding of sustainability and apply those concepts to the management of an agricultural business 3329, 3330, 3332, 3330, 3339, 3337, 3338, 3239, 3238 5 Assess the interaction of agriculture with the environment, and determine appropriate environmentally sensitive practices 6 Consider and assess the factors influencing conservation, ecology, climate change, land, and environmental management 3329 Inte lectual, Professional, Key skills LO no. On successful completion of the named award, students will be able to: Module Code/s 1 Apply subject-specific theories, paradigms, concepts, research methods, analysis, and core academic skills in academic writing, information synthesis and literature research, presentations, and principles of learning across the sphere of assessment environments All 2 Work independently, and show initiative, in the application of business skills with supporting data management to work-based problem-solving exercises 3300, 3332, 3330, 3340, 3338 3 Evaluate problems, analyse alternatives and think creatively to develop solutions with particular reference to the sustainability, environmental, social and economic perspective.
+3331, 3330, 3329, 3337 4 Apply numerical and statistical techniques, be able to identify problems and find solutions by developing a knowledge and understanding ICT, digital and technical skills 3330, 3300, 3332 5 Formulate a research question, test concepts and or develop an hypotheses on sustainable agricultural management practice 3300, 3332